parsleyhealth/engineering-recruiting-tests/front-end-tests/patient-enrollment-form/README.md

 6.  **Make it look good**: Just use [Semantic UI](https://react.semantic-ui.com/), [ant design](https://ant.design/docs/react/use-with-create-react-app) or another UI kit you're comfortable with.
-7.  **Tests** Highly desireable but 100% coverage is note expected for this exercise.
+7.  **Tests** Highly desireable but 100% coverage is not expected for this exercise.
 8.  **README** Description, getting started, ect.

 ### Delivery of project